Tom Barclay

 Missions & Leadership

-I've led or contributed to five NASA flight missions since 2011 — from concept development through launch and operations — as well as supporting national security space programs.
-Each involved building software systems, managing cross-functional teams, and making high-stakes decisions under uncertainty.
+I've led or contributed to five NASA flight missions since 2011 — from concept development through launch and operations — and support national security space coordination.
+Each has involved building software systems, leading cross-organizational teams, making high-stakes decisions under uncertainty, and representing NASA's interests with partners and contractors.

 2022 – Present